FOODS HIGH IN ASCORBIC ACID (VITAMIN C)

 Ascorbic acid, also called vitamin C, helps bind cells together and promotes healing.
 It is found in certain fruits and vegetables (see box above), and a well-balanced diet with a variety of healthful foods should supply all the vitamin C that you need.
 The recommended dietary allowance (RDA) for older adults is 60 milligrams (mg) per day.
 The optimal intake of vitamin C is approximately 300-400 mg per day.
 A single 8-ounce glass of orange juice contains about 100 mg of vitamin C.

 Vitamin C deficiency, known as scurvy, is rare.
-It is seen occasionally in people whose diet does not supply enough vitamin C - some older adults who live alone, alcoholics, and drug abusers, for example.
+It is seen occasionally in people whose diets do not supply enough vitamin C - some older adults who live alone, alcoholics and drug abusers, for example.
 Symptoms of scurvy include anemia, loose teeth, red and swollen gums, wounds that do not heal and small broken blood vessels that cause tiny purplish-red spots in the skin.
 Scurvy is easily prevented and is treated by increasing the intake of vitamin C through diet and a supplement.

 If you use a vitamin C supplement without a doctor’s supervision, do not take more than the RDA.
 Higher doses have few beneficial effects except in people with scurvy, and high-dose products are more expensive.
 Also, taking high doses of vitamin C is risky for people with a history of kidney stones and for people who use anticoagulants (drugs that prevent blood clots from forming in the blood vessels) such as warfarin (COUMADIN).
 If you are taking high doses of vitamin C and want to stop, do not stop suddenly.
 Reduce your dose gradually because your body needs time to adjust to the reduction.